karthick-0510/Data-Security-in-Communication-using-Block-Chain/README.md

-# Data-Security-in-Communication-using-Block-Chain

-This project used to secure the satellite data using block chain and safe accessing of data.

-Satellite communication plays a vital role in developing global communication networks.
-It has recently gained attention as a solution to the limitations of terrestrial networks, which suffer from reduced stability and coverage.
-However, satellite communication faces challenges such as low data processing capacity, limited storage, and weak security.
-Illegal access has become a major concern.
-Due to physical constraints like limited power and area, satellites struggle with data processing and security, making them vulnerable to data alteration or intrusion.
-To address these issues, this project proposes a satellite communication network using blockchain technology and the Quantum Key Distribution (QKD) protocol for authentication and privacy.
-The architecture includes both traditional and resource constrained devices connected via a wireless heterogeneous network.
-Communication involves registration, authentication, and revocation processes.
-The satellite sends data to the terrestrial base station, which logs key parameters on the distributed blockchain and removes rogue node certificates.
-This proposed system enhances security for 6G and beyond networks, IoT, autonomous vehicles, and other advanced applications.
+# 🛰️ Secure Satellite Communication using Blockchain & QKD Protocol

+## 🌐 Overview

+Satellite communication plays a vital role in developing **global communication networks**.
+It has gained traction as an effective alternative to terrestrial networks, which often face issues like limited coverage and stability.

+However, satellite networks encounter significant challenges:
+- 🧠 Low data processing capacity
+- 💾 Limited storage
+- 🔓 Weak security infrastructure
+- 🚨 Illegal access and intrusion risks

+To tackle these issues, this project proposes a **secure satellite communication framework** using:

+- 🔗 **Blockchain Technology** for tamper-proof logging
+- 🧬 **Quantum Key Distribution (QKD)** for secure authentication and encryption

+---

+## 🏗️ Architecture

+This project incorporates:
+- 🛰️ **Satellites** with constrained resources (limited power and space)
+- 📡 **Terrestrial base stations**
+- 📶 A **wireless heterogeneous network**
+- 📲 Both **traditional and resource-constrained devices**

+---

+## 🔐 Core Features

+1. 👥 **User & Device Registration**
+2. ✅ **Authentication using MAC address and QKD-simulated hashing**
+3. 🛑 **Revocation of rogue devices**
+4. 🧾 **Blockchain-inspired logging of communication events**

+---

+## ⚙️ How It Works

+- 📤 Satellite sends data to the terrestrial station
+- 🗃️ Base station logs communication details in a **distributed blockchain ledger**
+- 🚫 Unauthorized devices are detected and blocked
+- 🔑 Encryption keys are securely distributed using simulated **Quantum Key Distribution**

+---

+## 🚀 Benefits

+- 🔐 Enhanced **Security & Privacy** for next-gen networks
+- 🌍 Better **coverage & reliability** over traditional terrestrial systems
+- 🤖 Supports **IoT**, **6G**, and **Autonomous Vehicles**
+- 🔍 Detects and mitigates attacks in real-time

+---

+## 🧠 Technologies Used

+- 🐍 Python (Flask)
+- 🗃️ MySQL
+- 📊 SHA-1 Hashing for file integrity
+- 🔗 Blockchain concept simulation
+- 🖥️ MAC Address-based authentication

+---

+## 📂 Modules

+- `mac.py`: Extracts and formats the system MAC address
+- `Main.py`: Main backend logic including routing, user management, file upload/download, and verification
+- `satcom.sql`: SQL schema for managing users, data logs, and blockchain-like records

+---

+## 📜 License

+This project is for **academic and research purposes**.
+Contributions are welcome to make it more robust and production-ready. 🌟

+---

+## 🙌 Acknowledgements

+- 🚀 Inspired by the need for secure communication in **6G and space technology**
+- 👨‍💻 Built as a part of undergraduate AI/ML research